tustin2121/James_Somerton_Transcripts/_videos/m8DRQ9-sCSI.md

 </james>
 <james {% include timecode %}>

 Obviously, Merlin and Arthur are never confirmed to be gay.
-But the chemistry between the two characters was so potent, from the *very* beginning of the series, that fans immediately ran with it in <span visual="none" on=? off=?>fan fiction.
-Fan fiction that made it to the showrunners, who decided to give those fans a little bit more red meat as each new season went on. </span>
+But the chemistry between the two characters was so potent, from the *very* beginning of the series, that fans immediately ran with it in <span visual={{ytc1}} on="0:00" off="0:03">fan fiction.
+Fan fiction that made it to the showrunners, who decided to give those</span> <span visual={{ytc1}} on="0:12" off="0:15"></span>fans a little bit more red meat as each new season went on. </span>

-<span visual=none on=? off=?>And even though there is nary an uncoded queer moment on the show, Merlin is still listed as an LGBTQ show on many sites online.
+<span visual={{ytc1}} on="1:13" off="1:29">And even though there is nary an uncoded queer moment on the show, Merlin is still listed as an LGBTQ show on many sites online.
 The Merlin fandom turned it into a big hit for the BBC, and it ended up airing all across the world because of it.</span>

 </james>
 <from></from>